Mark Green (Wisconsin politician): Tenure

 During Green's tenure, President George W. Bush visited Tanzania in February 2008, the first official visit by a sitting U.S. president; Tanzania hosted Sullivan Summit VIII, the first Sullivan Summit in East Africa; President Kikwete visited the White House in August 2008; and the largest Millennium Challenge Corporation (MCC) Compact in history was signed.

 During his tenure, Green helped craft the Millennium Challenge Act, which expanded America's commitment to invest in developing nations that are pursuing political and economic reforms.
 He worked to enact the Global Access to HIV/AIDS Prevention, Awareness and Treatment Act of 2001 and the U.S. Leadership Against HIV/AIDS, Tuberculosis and Malaria Act.
 He worked on legislation covering policy areas like international terrorism and human trafficking.
 In 2005, Green worked with the National Democratic Institute for International Affairs, the International Republican Institute and the State Department as an election observer in Kenya.
 He also traveled to West Africa with the Academy for Educational Development, Oxfam and Save the Children to work on programs related to women's health and education.

 Nongovernmental Organization (NGO) work

 Green was a director of the policy center of Malaria No More, a global effort to eliminate malaria.

 He served as a senior director of the U.S. Global Leadership Coalition (USGLC) from 2011 until his appointment in 2017.
 USGLC is a foreign policy foundation that describes itself as "a broad-based influential network of over 500 businesses and NGOs; national security and foreign policy experts; and business, faith-based, academic, military, and community leaders in all 50 states who support strategic investments to elevate development and diplomacy alongside defense in order to build a better, safer world".

 He served as president and CEO of Initiative for Global Development, a nonprofit organization aimed at reducing world poverty, from 2013 to 2014.

-From 2014-2017, Green served as president of the International Republican Institute (IRI), an NGO chaired by the late Arizona Sen. John McCain.
+From 2014 to 2017, Green served as president of the International Republican Institute (IRI), an NGO chaired by Arizona Sen. John McCain.